 Nanomaterials properties at Nanoscale

 Nanomaterials are the novel engineered formed materials and fabric’s constructions at a Nanometric scale.
 At this scale, completely new and different material property is likely, assembled with extremely accurate measurements at atomic level devices, materials, and fabrics that are 100 times stronger than steel.
 Simultaneously elastic and low weight has been made possible.
-Applications of nanotechnology in manufacture range from simple medicine and bandages with no need to renewal, analyzing of environmental pollution and early diagnose of cancer cells.
+Applications of nanotechnology in manufacture range from simple medicine and bandages with no need for renewal, analyzing of environmental pollution and early diagnose of cancer cells.

 The design of Nanotechnology, production (synthesis) and application of Nanomaterials, Nanostructures, and advanced macro- and micro-systems at the nanometre level, stretching from sub-nanometre to many micrometres or hundred nanometres miniaturization material properties can behave in a novel way and significantly different for objects at macro scale.
-Gaining a fundamental understanding of what the nanoscale structure does (in terms of behavior or phenomena) is the core of nanoscience and is extremely important for nanotechnology.
+Gaining a fundamental understanding of what the nanoscale structure does (in terms of behaviour or phenomena) is the core of nanoscience and is extremely important for nanotechnology.
 Among the most well-known kinds of materials categorized and identified in the field of Nanomaterials are as follows: